Resources for Research on Crisis Informatics Topics

 Resource details and downloading »

-The HumAID Twitter dataset consists of several thousands of manually annotated tweets that has been collected during 19 major natural disaster events including earthquakes, hurricanes, wildfires, and floods, which happened from 2016 to 2019 across different parts of the World.
+The HumAID Twitter dataset consists of several thousand manually annotated tweets collected during 19 major natural disaster events, including earthquakes, hurricanes, wildfires, and floods, which occurred from 2016 to 2019 across different parts of the world.

 Firoj Alam, Umair Qazi, Muhammad Imran and Ferda Ofli, HumAID: Human-Annotated Disaster Incidents Data from Twitter, In ICWSM, 2021.
 [Bibtex]